Save the Date!! April 3, 2010

 Fun Day in Nahr el Bared

 September 12 was no ordinary day for the kids of Nahr El Bared Camp.
 Over 200 children gathered in the Mazen Afifi Playground for a fun day organized by PfP partners Bait Atfal Assoumoud and ANERA.
 The purpose of the event was to entertain the children and at the same time embellish the park established by PfP, MECA, and the Afifi’s in partnership with ANERA.
-The kids enjoyed their gifts and a variety of fun activities such as wall …
+The kids enjoyed their gifts and a variety of fun activities such as wall painting, trees and flowers planting and other interactive games.
+Children planted eucalyptus trees and climbing roses.
+Running races and tug-of-war were held.
+The children helped paint colorful murals, and over 500 Spider Man and Cinderella stickers were passed out and greatly enjoyed by the children.
+We are grateful to ANERA staff, donors Mary Afifi, Ellen Siegel and Jane Power, who attended the event and made it possible. …

 Summer Film Reminder–Yardley

 Please join us for our summer films!
 This is a reminder that PfP will be in Yardley this Saturday showing Jenin Jenin Jenin Jenin When: August 15th @ 7PM Where: Yardley Community Center, 64 S Main Street, Yardley PA Description: This documentary chronicles the Jenin Refugee Camp after the Israeli invasion of the West Bank and assault on the camp in 2002.
-Victims, many living in refugee tent cities, relate the story of devastation and brutality of the IDF assault on the camp.
-The film expresses their deep rage against the Israelis and their despair and hopelessness concerning their situation and their future.
-Suggested donation is $5 and Palestinian …
+Victims, many living in refugee tent cities, relate the story of devastation and brutality of the IDF assault …

 Donate Shop